-The third component of the Project will be to develop and provide the residential landscape classes for the residents and business owners.
-WBMWD has formed a partnership with the Surfrider Foundation to develop and offer "Ocean Friendly" Garden landscape classes.
+The third component of the Project will be to develop and provide the residential Agreement No. 4600007659 - Amendment 3 Page 27 of 154 landscape classes for the residents and business owners.
+WBMVD has formed a partnership with the Surfrider Foundation to develop and offer "Ocean Friendly" Garden landscape classes.
 The Surfrider Foundation is an environmental organization dedicated to restoring and protecting coastal and marine ecosystems.
 The classes will be multi-faceted and provide information on various subjects including: weather-based irrigation controllers (rebates), native plants, garden designs, irrigation system "tune-ups" and also provide information on the State's water supply and water quality issues.

 The fourth component of the project involves installation of demonstration gardens.
-These 10 "Ocean Friendly" demonstration gardens will be implemented throughout the watersheds within WBMWD's service area.
+These 40-16 "Ocean Friendly" demonstration gardens will be implemented throughout the watersheds within WBMWD's service area.
 Through the classes, participants will learn about the demonstration gardens, which will encourage participants to develop their own "Ocean Friendly Garden."
 The gardens will provide "real-life" examples of the plants and irrigation systems that will be taught in the classes.
 The classes will provide a unique mechanism necessary to disseminate information regarding the program and to increase public awareness about the water supply and water quality issues.
 The classes will help gain public acceptance of the program to help ensure its success.